Farhan-25/farhan-25.github.io/CTF-Writeups/AoC-template.md

 ## Notes

-[Any additional notes, alternative solutions, or things you learned from this challenge can go here.]
+[Any additional notes, alternative solutions, or things you learned from this day can go here.]

 ---